What the SOS Distress Signal Stands For

 • The SOS standard signal for distress was preceded by the standard “CQD” signal which meant literally: CQ: general call or “all stations”; D: Distress.

 • The Titanic’s radio officer Jack Phillips first used the old standard “CQD” to call for help.
 He transmitted “CQD” six times followed by the Titanic’s call letters “MGY”.
-He later interspersed “SOS” in with the “CQD” messages, at the suggestion of radio officer Harold Bride of the SS Carpathia.
+He later interspersed “SOS” in with the “CQD” messages, at the suggestion of junior radio officer Harold Bride.

 • Interestingly Marconi, of the Marconi Company who had originally suggested “CQD” for a distress signal, was waiting in New York to return to England on the Titanic.